-Second chance auto loans are a lot like cars, themselves.
-They come in many different makes and models.
-If you've spent any time at all looking at daytime or late night TV commercials, you can't miss the "bad credit, no credit, no money down, everyone's approved" spiel coming from everybody from "Uncle Bob" to the "Credit Doctor."
+Second chance auto loans are a lot like cars; They come in many different makes and models.
+If you've spent any time at all looking at daytime or late night TV commercials, you can't miss the "bad credit, no credit, no money down, everyone's approved" spiel coming from everybody from "Uncle Bob Used Autos" to the "Car Credit Doctor."

-Second chance loans, also known as bad credit auto loans or subprime loans can be separated into two categories - dealer financed loans and bank financed loans.
+Second chance loans, also known as bad credit auto loans or subprime loans, can be separated into two categories - dealer financed loans and bank financed loans.

 - Know what's in your credit file as well as your credit score.

 - The subprime buying process is different compared to the standard buying process.
 The bank looks at your income and your debts and budgets you for a monthly payment.
 Make sure that your Debt to Income (DTI) ratio isn't too high (more than 40%).

 - Once you know how much you can afford, you'll select 2 or 3 cars on the lot that you are interested in that fall within that range and look up their respective used car values.
 Both Kelley Blue Book and NADA have web sites where you can research vehicle prices.

 - Research the insurance rates on comparable cars.
 Rates can vary dramatically between different makes and models.

 - Once you settle on a car, have it inspected by an ASE Certified Master Mechanic.